 Although training is non-competitive and non-confrontational, the best way to practise timing and test one's technique is through one-to-one sparring.
 This doesn't mean getting beaten up by someone twice your size, but rather being able to discover your own ability while learning from a friend's.
 It's a fun part of training and can be practiced once you are familiar with pair-work.

-In fact, Mizuno-Sensei (8th Dan) has said "the closer the friend, the better the randori."
+In fact, one senior instructor has said "the closer the friend, the better the randori."

 Eventually this skill can be transferred to pre-rehearsed sparring (embu), a central, and impressive feature of Shorinji Kempo.
 This involves two (or more) people sparring with a pre-determined sequence of techniques, with a minimal number of improvised attacks.
 This can look particularly impressive.